-NUST is the first Namibian higher education institution to have established a dedicated Quality Assurance Unit; its programmes are accredited by, among others, the Namibia Qualifications Authority (NQA).
-The University enjoys a cherished partnership with industry, public sector and civic society through various initiatives such as curriculum advisory boards, work intergrated learning and joint research.
+NUST is the first Namibian higher education institution to have established a dedicated Quality Assurance Unit; its programmes are accredited by, among others, the National Council for Higher Education (NCHE) and the Namibia Qualifications Authority (NQA).
+The University enjoys a cherished partnership with industry, public sector and civic society through various initiatives such as curriculum advisory boards, work integrated learning and joint research.

 Students are equipped with a blend of contemporary knowledge, skills and competence acquired in classrooms, simulation laboratories, through field work and job attachments, to drive competitiveness in the knowledge economy.
 NUST graduates are sought after in the Namibian labour market and beyond, and are accepted for further studies in other universities internationally.

 - EXCELLENCE: Excellence is the cornerstone of our operations through the delivery of relevant and responsive education.